signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DynamicSessionCreation"></a>
 ### Dynamic Session Creation

 mediaMin supports dynamic session creation, recognizing packet streams with unique combinations of IP/port/payload "on the fly", auto-detecting the codec type, and creating sessions to process subsequent packet flow in each stream.
-[Static session configuration](#user-content-staticsessionconfig) is also supported using parameters in a session config file supplied on the command line.  mediaMin supports both UDP and TCP/IP streams, and also auto-detects encapsulated streams, for example BER encoded streams.
+[Static session configuration](#user-content-staticsessionconfig) is also supported using parameters in a session config file supplied on the command line.  mediaMin supports both UDP and TCP/IP streams, and also auto-detects encapsulated streams, for example [DER or BER encoded streams](#user-content-encapsulatedstreams).

 In cases where input streams have a definitive end, for instance one or more command line input pcaps, mediaMin will automatically do session cleanup and delete.